Professor Obeng Mireku

 Professor Mireku has also published a book, Constitutional Review in Federalised Systems of Government: A Comparison of Germany and South Africa.

-The President has also served as an external examiner, peer reviewer of legal publications and as a postgraduate thesis supervisor.
+The President has also served as an external examiner, a peer reviewer of legal publications, and as a postgraduate thesis supervisor.

-He has held memberships of various professional organisations, and is currently a Board Member of the International Association of Law Schools and a Member of the Global Law Deans Forum.
+He has held memberships of various professional organizations and is currently a Board Member of the International Association of Law Schools and a Member of the Global Law Deans Forum.